xlnwel/blog/docs/_posts/2021-01-01-C++-concurrency5.md

 ### Fences

+One may use `atomic_thread_fence` to enforce happens before.
+Assume B in thread 2 reads value written by A in thread 1.
+There are four way to ensure release-acquire ordering

+1. A is release, and B is acquire
+2. A is relaxed, B is acquire, and there is a release fence before A
+3. A is release, B is relaxed, and there is an acquire fence after B
-If A in thread 1 synchronizes with B in thread 2 and there is a fence with `memory_ordering_release` before A and a fence with `memory_ordering_acquire` after B, then everything that happens before A becomes visible side effect to thread 2 after the acquire fence.
+4. Both A and B are relaxed.
+There is a release fence before A and an acquire fence after B

 ## References